Tiny House Consumer Information – Buyer Beware!

 - The Building Code of Australia (BCA) is an inadequate standard to apply to tiny house vehicles.

-- Most commercially made tiny house trailers do not follow Approved Vehicle Examiner recommendations.
+- Too many commercially made tiny house trailers do not follow Approved Vehicle Examiner recommendations.

 Tiny Houses on Wheels construction methods are NOT regulated by the Building Code of Australia (BCA).